johnstonskj/johnstonskj.github.io/index.md

 Welcome to my first real attempt at a collection of personal things.

+Please excuse the TBDs sprinkled through the site as I add content.

 Mostly, I'll keep track of interesting things I am working on -- I am a software geek @ Amazon during the day ([work stuff](work.md)), or having fun with -- I also code for fun ([fun stuff](fun.md)) at other times.
 I